December 5, 2018 / Leave a comment

 Have adults ever done them?
 They’re done with kids but it’s a tool presumably that you could use with people of any age?

 Totally.
 Totally.
 It can be used to make visible all sorts of ways of thinking about a place.
 But using that approach.
 We love placing children as experts in the middle.
-We love their capacity to navigate for others a way into a place.
-Because they are play experts, and they are very unselfconscious about filtering.
-They don’t bring that baggage about judgement and anxiety that many, many of us bring to places.
+We love their capacity to navigate for others a way into a place, because they are play experts, and they are very unselfconscious about filtering.
+They don’t bring that judgement and anxiety that many of us bring to places.

 We’ve done quite a lot of work in Kettle’s Yard gallery here in Cambridge and in Wysing Arts Centre where we invited children to lead their families, as playful experts, as a way into the contemporary art that they might be visiting together.
 Which is notoriously a thing that can trigger a huge amount of anxiety and judgement or not understanding it.
 But actually if you come at it through a more playful open way of thinking about it, then you can find your own responses to that.